KarolChilimoniuk/3Obiektywy/README.md

 * Gulp
 * Visual Studio Code
 * Figma
-* Instagramfeed library (used in dist catalog used to deploy project on the server and didn't uploaded to github) [InstagramFeed for Vanilla JS](https://www.cssscript.com/instagram-photos-feed/)
+* Instagramfeed library (used in dist catalog which is used to deploy project on the server and didn't uploaded to github) [InstagramFeed for Vanilla JS](https://www.cssscript.com/instagram-photos-feed/)

 You can see this website [here](https://karolchilimoniuk.github.io/3Obiektywy/index.html) or if you want, you can clone my repo, and next use command :